0

 Many flower farmers have success using shade cloth to keep spring flowers blooming longer.
 It can also be used strategically to hit important bloom dates (hello Mother’s Day!).

-The use of Aluminet shade cloth can also help with nighttime temperatures as it acts as a thermal blanket.
+The use of aluminum shade cloth can also help with nighttime temperatures as it acts as a thermal blanket.
 In this way, it helps protect plants from wide temperature swings in regions where the daytime and nighttime temperatures are dramatically different.

 It is also a great choice for retaining heat in heated structures overnight when installed inside of the structure rather than over the top of the greenhouse.